 Community and technical colleges around the country have constructed state of the art kitchens and bakeries for the purpose of educating students at the Associate’s Degree level.
 No matter where you want to earn your baker’s whites, there is likely a worthy state community college program in place to accommodate you.

-National culinary school like Le Cordon Bleu or the Culinary Institute of America, are of course prime educators for hospitality professionals.
+National culinary school like Culinary Institute of America are of course prime educators for hospitality professionals.
 And there are 4-year schools that offer Associate’s Degrees too, such as Kendall College where the course catalog includes Associate’s programs and a Bachelor’s programs in Baking and Pastry, and Culinary Arts.

 Bachelor’s Degrees epitomize what are known as “college degrees”.
 For culinary arts professionals the road to a Bachelor’s Degree is varied.
 For some, an Associate’s Degree in Culinary Arts or Hospitality Management is a stepping stone to further studies in a four-year program.
 Business and management degrees are offered at the Bachelor’s level as preparatory courses of study for restaurant entrepreneurs and professionals who want to enter the workforce in supervisory roles.